Back to Amcrest Guides

 Verify P2P Is Enabled

 Access the camera web interface by typing its local IP address in a browser.
-Navigate to Setup, then Network, then TCP/IP or Online Upgrade section depending on your firmware version.
-Look for the P2P option and ensure it is toggled to Enable.
+Go to Setup, then Network, then TCP/IP or Online Upgrade section depending on your firmware version.
+Look for the P2P option and make sure it is toggled to Enable.
 After enabling, wait 30 seconds and check if the P2P Status changes from Offline to Online.
 If it stays Offline, the issue is network-related and not a camera setting problem.

 2